oblador/react-native-vector-icons/README.md

 * Presentational stuff like size and color can be defined in your stylesheet instead of via a property (if you want to).
 * Icons scale with accessibility settings (unless disabled).

+*Pst!
+Migrating from `react-native-icons`?
+Scroll down for more information.*

 ## Bundled Icon Sets

 * [`Entypo`](http://entypo.com) by Daniel Bruce (**411** icons)